Sparronator9999/YAMDCC/README.md

 ![A screenshot of MSI Fan Control's main interface](Media/MSIFC-MainWindow.png)

+*Note: this screenshot is a little outdated right now.
+I will update it Soon™, after other features are finished.*

 ## Supported Laptops

-Please see the `Configs` folder for a list of supported laptops.
+Currently, only the MSI GF63 Thin 11SC is supported, with more MSI laptop support Coming Soon™.

-If your laptop is not listed, you must make your own config (tutorial Coming Soon™).
+In the meantime, you must make your own config for your laptop (tutorial Coming Soon™).

-For MSI laptops, this is as easy as supplying your laptop's default fan curves to the Defaut profile in a copy of an existing MSI laptop config.
+This should be as easy as supplying your laptop's default fan curves to the Defaut profile in a copy of an existing MSI laptop config, however some MSI laptops have a few extra setting located at different EC registers.
+Try looking up similar fan control utilities (most are written for Linux).

-Other laptop brands will require you to figure out which EC registers store the fan curve (or just use NoteBook FanControl if your laptop's supported).
+Other laptop brands are not officially supported.
+You can still try and make your own config, but chances are you're looking for [NoteBook FanControl](https://github.com/UraniumDonut/nbfc-revive) instead.

-**Please also avoid asking me (or other people) in the issue tracker to create a config for you.**
+**Please avoid asking me (or other people) in the issue tracker to create a config for you.**
-**Unless we have your specific laptop model (which we probably don't), we will not be able to help** **you outside of the general instructions.**
+**Unless we have your specific laptop model (which we probably don't), we will not be able to** **help you outside of the general instructions.**

 ## FAQ